sparkflows/sparkflows-docs/docs/aws/aws-iam-assume-role/fire-configuration.rst

 1. Login to Fire Insights application

-Once you login to Fire Insights application Click on ''ADMINISTRATION'' tab on top, it will take you to configuration page, on clicking, it will take to configuration page.
+Once you login to Fire Insights application click on ``ADMINISTRATION`` tab on top, it will take you to the configuration page.

 .. figure:: ../../_assets/aws/glue/config.PNG
    :alt: aws
    :width: 60%

-2. Update below parameter as per our configurations
+2. Update the below parameters as per the AWS configurations

-Now update below parameter as per AWS configurations

 .. list-table::
    :widths: 10 20 30